powderflask/django_document_catalogue/README.rst

  * permanent URLs for direct access to document, category, and file download (even if filename changes)
  * opt-out private files (file downloads protected by login, on by default)
  * plugin permissions settings
- * plugin architecture to customize document list views
+ * plugin document list view customization (list ordering menu on by default)
- * upload / edit / delete documents via django admin, or..,
+ * upload / edit / delete documents via django admin, and/or..,
  * opt-in user-facing edit / upload / delete views and AJAX API  (off by default)
  * plays nice with `dropzone <https://www.dropzonejs.com/>`_ for drag-and-drop file uploads
- * plays nice with `django-admin-sortable2 <https://django-admin-sortable2.readthedocs.io>`_ for drag-and-drop document sorting
+ * plays nice with `django-admin-sortable2 <https://django-admin-sortable2.readthedocs.io>`_ for drag-and-drop document ordering in admin

 Dependencies:
  * python 3